 Who’s At Risk For Developing Eczema?

-- Colonization of certain type of bacteria on the skin, such as Staphylococcus aureus
+- Colonization of certain types of bacteria on the skin, such as Staphylococcus aureus

 - Boys have a 50% increased risk of developing eczema as compared to girls